SyneRBI/SIRF/doc/DeveloperGuide.md

 A class derived from `PETAcquisitionModel`.
 Employs STIR object `ProjMatrixByBin` in forward- and backprojection. *Files:* `SIRF/src/xSTIR/cSTIR/stir_x.*`.

+###### PETAcquisitionSensitivityModel <a name="PETAcquisitionSensitivityModel"></a>

+A class for PET acquisition sensitivity simulation, responsible for modelling detector efficiencies and attenuation.

 #### Extended Gadgetron functionality <a name="Extended Gadgetron functionality"></a>

 Extended Gadgetron functionality in SIRF is built entirely upon the Gadgetron client `gadgetron_ismrmrd_client.cpp`: SIRF essentially provides an alternative client.
 The server-side parts of the Gadgetron code are not used at present.
 This, for example, allows the use of Gadgetron without its installation under Windows - instead, Gadgetron can be run on a Linux Virtual Machine.

 ###### MRAcquisitionData <a name="MRAcquisitionData"></a>

 A container class for storing and handling ISMRMRD acquisitions. *Files:* `SIRF/src/xGadgetron/cGadgetron/gadgetron_data_containers.*`.